How To Tell If Your San Tan Valley Property Has A Termite Problem

 Termites can cause a variety of problems for properties.
 Minor damage can occur in the form of bubbling wallpaper or the appearance of maze patterns in floorboards.
 However, more serious concerns can develop in jammed doors and windows and direct damage to structural wood.
 Some 600,000 American homeowners pay for termite repairs every year with the average cost being around $3,000.
 But knowing the signs of termites can save you from dishing out thousands of dollars to repair your property.

 Termite infestations often go unnoticed because termites live and work where you can’t see — inside the walls and floors of your property.
 While they do exhibit signs of activity, they are relatively quiet and patient pests, taking their time to slowly eat away at your home or business.

 Scheduling annual professional inspections really is the best way to ensure that you aren’t left spending your hard-earned money on costly repairs.
 You may not think you need yearly termite inspections, but remember that if ignored, termite infestations can cause floors and walls to completely collapse.

 The most important thing about termite problems is recognizing signs of termite activity before significant damage has been done.
 Here are some crucial signs to look out for:

 If you spot signs of termites on your San Tan Valley property, don’t waste time and money trying to solve the problem yourself.
 Get in touch with the pros at Ozone Pest Control.
 We offer free inspections and free proposals for termite infestations.
-Our expert technicians will treat any termite problems you have with industry-leading Termidor® treatment to eliminate troublesome termites at the source.
-For the answer to termites and any other pest problems you have, get in touch with Ozone Pest Control today.
+Our expert technicians will treat termite problems in your home with industry-leading Termidor® treatment to eliminate troublesome termites at the source.
+For the answer to termites and any other pest problems you have, contact Ozone Pest Control today.